tim-devereux/TreeAIBox/README.md

   Operates directly on raw 3D point clouds—no CHM or raster inputs—using voxel-based AI architectures for both training and inference.

 - **Sensor, scene, and resolution options**
-  Supports TLS, ALS, and UAV LiDAR across boreal, mixedwood, and reclamation forest types.
+  Supports TLS, ALS, and UAV LiDAR across boreal, mixedwood, reclamation, and urban forest types.

 - **GPU acceleration toggle**
   Runs on either GPU (CUDA) or CPU for flexibility.